 Since the development of the internet as a crucial aspect of our daily lives, almost anyone can make a hit record at home.
 They could easily get a record deal with just one or two songs getting into the right hands—or ears.

 This precluded an explosion of artists and individuals looking for home recording setups.
 Although traditional studios usually equip their recording space with high-powered desktops with external hard drives hooked up to their CPUs, smaller setups have changed the industry.
+Sooner than you’d think, home-artists were scrambling to buy Spotify plays in hopes of getting noticed.

 That starts with choosing the best laptop for making music.
 Paired with your favorite recording software, add in some monitor speakers, decent headphones, and you’ve got your home studio.